Wednesday, February 27, 2019

 Power for the railway was first provided by a hydroelectric plant in Skowhegan but this was not too dependable because of occasional low water in the Kennebec River.
 During 1904, for example, operations were curtailed for about seven months because of a lack of sufficient power.

-In 1912, arrangements were made to purchase power from the Central Maine Power Company and a substation was built near Lakewood Park at a cost of $8,500.
+In 1912, arrangements were made to purchase power from the Central Maine Power Company and a substation was built near Lakewood Park for $8,500.
 This building was of fireproof construction, with a concrete roof, and was equipped with a 300 KW.
 Westinghouse rotary converter, with the latest electrolytic lightning arrestor.
 The amount of power available from this substation proved to be ample for every need and the distribution of power midway through the line gave much better service on the Madison end and was of great help in keeping the road open during severe snowstorms.

 Track, Roadway, and Overhead